Advanced Bible Quiz about Bible Characters.

 c.
 Saint Jerome.

-Saint Jerome of Dalmatia created the Latin Vulgate translation.
+It was Saint Jerome of Dalmatia who created the Latin Vulgate translation.

 His accolades include being a Christian priest, theologian, historian, and translator of the Bible.